Hasnep/cv/cv-johannes-smit.md

 ### Skills

-- As well as being fluent in Python and R for data analysis, I develop personal open-source projects in the languages Julia and Typescript as a hobby.
+- As well as being fluent in Python, R and SQL for data analysis, I develop personal open-source projects in the languages Julia and Typescript as a hobby.
   For example, I created `DataSkimmer.jl`, a Julia package to quickly summarise tabular data in the terminal.
   All of my personal projects can be found on my website ([`ha.nnes.dev`](https://ha.nnes.dev/)).
 - In school, I was a lead animator and team coordinator in the _UK Schools Computer Animation Competition_.